carlosfmendonca/azure-zero-trust-security-lab/README.md

 - Detecting suspicious activity in real time
 - Reducing risk of unauthorized access
 - Applying Zero Trust principles in practice

 ---

+## 🚨 Threat Scenario

+This lab simulates a brute-force attack scenario where multiple failed login attempts are generated against an Azure environment.

+The goal is to:
+- Detect abnormal authentication behavior
+- Identify potential credential attacks
+- Trigger alerts for investigation

+This reflects common real-world attack patterns in cloud environments.

+---